james-millner/technomads-talk-1/slides/images.md

 ## Spring Framework

-Spring Framework is a Web MVC framework for Java.
+Spring Framework is Java Framework, with big support for Web MVC.

 Spring Boot is designed to get you up and running as quickly as possible, with minimal upfront configuration of Spring.